Miista/proposals/Notes.md

 ### Module system

-One way of reducing global namespace cluttering
+One way of reducing global namespace cluttering.
+A module or library system is also a way to group related types.

 ### Launching the app